DEliasVCruz/ZettlekastenNotes/m2xg.md

   WHERE postal_code IS NOT NULL;
 ```

-### Specify a group of values tha record can match
+### Specify a group of values the record can match

 When you want to filter based on several values a field record has to match you
 could chain `<field> = <value> OR` statements or you could use the `IN`